larissachen13/maze/README.md

 * **lib**: *amazing.h* and our defined data structures *avatar.c*, *mazestruct.c*, with their corresponding .h files.
 * **test_scripts**: holds testing scripts
 * **gui**: holds module and program that draws the GTK maze interface
+* **results**: results directory with log of successful runs, all runs with -n 5 with difficulty ranging from 0 to 9

 *see design.pdf for more info about each module*